HandeHuang/3D-Solar-System-Model/README.md

+A Python-based physics simulation of the solar system in 3D.
+Used real-time data (real-time back in 2022) from NASA.

 This work was done during Spring 2022 in PHY 321: Classical Mechanics at MSU with the awesome Professor Moten Hjorth-Jensen.
-Used real-time data (real-time back in 2022) from NASA.

 The 3D Solar System Model serves as one question in the second midterm of the course; midterm questions are intentionally hidden.